GOLD , the stuff , by way of GLD

 I found this of particular interest as some 40 years or so ago, I had learned that since mankind lived in caves , there was a fairly static ratio between income, household income that is and the price of a house, which was supposed to be around 3x.
 Houses, after all, are primarily bought for shelter/comfort and have no other use, so it is not that unreasonable to assume that , over time, there was and is a fairly constant ratio between what one is willing to sacrifice against the utility derived from the house.
 Notice that the ratio in the US was 4.1 on average over the period in question after having been at 5.1 So far it has dropped back almost to that level but still has a way to go.
 Wages in the US have not moved for at least 10 years.

-Recognizing that there are circumstances that can move this ratio (level of interest rates, tax deductability of interest, capital gains, real estate taxes etc etc. from one country to another it should still yield a little insight into our own Canadian housing market.
+Recognizing that there are circumstances that can move this ratio (level of interest rates, tax deductability of interest, capital gains, taxes etc etc. from one country to another it should still yield a little insight into our own Canadian housing market.
 In the GTA the average house price is presently around $435.000 and household income variously around $75.000/$100.000 depending on after-tax or disposable , putting the ratio between 4.35 to 5.8X.
 I would not expect his situation to stay at these levels.
 At some point regression to the mean is bound to happen.

 On a day that, not surprisingly, the Chinese Leading Economic Index for April was “miscalculated” by 1.4% (147.1 was revised to 145), causing a drop of about 4% in some Asian indexes the above mentioned regression to the mean may happen faster than most would expect.